mjwhodur/gleam-docker/README.md

 ## What is Gleam?

 Gleam is a friendly language for building type-safe, scalable systems!
-It compiles to Erlang and has a Ruby-like syntax with a powerful type system.
+It compiles to Erlang and has a Go-like syntax with a powerful type system.

 ## Docker Image